F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 The 180-day deadline to file a complaint does not apply to University-Initiated Investigations, and the University will accept reports of Discrimination or Harassment at any time.

-There is no limitation on reporting incidents of Hazing and/or filing complaints with the University.
+There is no limitation on reporting incidents of Hazing and Sexual Harassment and/or filing complaints with the University.
 However, if the Respondent is no longer subject to the University's jurisdiction and/or significant time has passed, the ability to investigate, respond, and provide remedies may be limited.
 When a report or Formal Complaint is affected by a significant time delay, the University will typically apply the policy in place at the time the complaint was filed.

 In general, a Complainant and Respondent can expect that the process will proceed according to the time frames provided in these Procedures.
 In the event that good cause exists for the investigation and resolution to exceed this time frame, the University will notify all Parties of the reason(s) for the delay and the expected adjustment in time frames.
 Good cause may exist if additional time is necessary to ensure the integrity and completeness of the investigation, to comply with a request by external law enforcement for temporary delay to gather evidence for a criminal investigation, to accommodate the availability of witnesses, to account for University breaks or vacations, to account for complexities of a case, including the number of witnesses and volume of information provided by the parties, or for other legitimate reasons.
 Best efforts will be made to complete the process promptly by balancing principles of thoroughness, due process, and fairness with promptness.